civican/legisinfo/44-1/bills/S-12/bill_text.md

 ### Section 36.1

-If the criminal offence identified under section 15 or 36.3 is an offence referred to in paragraph (a) or **(f)** of the definition **primary** offence in subsection 490.011(1) of the `Criminal Code`, the person is required to comply with the `Sex Offender Information Registration Act`.
+If the criminal offence identified under section 15 or 36.3 is an offence referred to in paragraph (a) or (f) of the definition primary offence in subsection 490.011(1) of the `Criminal Code`, the person is required to comply with the `Sex Offender Information Registration Act`.

-> **Explanatory Note**:
-> Existing text of section 36.1:
-> *Existing Text*:
-> > If the criminal offence identified under section 15 or 36.3 is one referred to in paragraph (a), (c), (c.1), (d), (d.1) or (e) of the definition **designated offence** in subsection 490.011(1) of the `Criminal Code`, the person is required to comply with the `Sex Offender Information Registration Act`.

 ### Section 46

   **(1)** Paragraphs 36.2(2)(a) and (b) of the Act are replaced by the following:

-    **subject to subsections (3) and (4)**, ends 10 years after the day on which the sentence was imposed or the person was found not criminally responsible on account of mental disorder if the maximum term of imprisonment provided for in Canadian law for the equivalent criminal offence is two or five years;
+    subject to subsections (3) and (4), ends 10 years after the day on which the sentence was imposed or the person was found not criminally responsible on account of mental disorder if the maximum term of imprisonment provided for in Canadian law for the equivalent criminal offence is two or five years;

-    **subject to subsections (3) and (4)**, ends 20 years after the day on which the sentence was imposed or the person was found not criminally responsible on account of mental disorder if the maximum term of imprisonment provided for in Canadian law for the equivalent criminal offence is 10 or 14 years; and
+    subject to subsections (3) and (4), ends 20 years after the day on which the sentence was imposed or the person was found not criminally responsible on account of mental disorder if the maximum term of imprisonment provided for in Canadian law for the equivalent criminal offence is 10 or 14 years; and

   **(2)** Subsections 36.2(3) to (6) of the Act are replaced by the following:

-    **(3)** The obligation applies for life if the person was convicted of, or found not criminally responsible on account of mental disorder for, more than one offence in respect of which the equivalent criminal offence is an offence referred to in paragraph (a) or **(f)** of the definition **primary** offence in subsection 490.011(1) of the `Criminal Code`.
+    **(3)** The obligation applies for life if the person was convicted of, or found not criminally responsible on account of mental disorder for, more than one offence in respect of which the equivalent criminal offence is an offence referred to in paragraph (a) or (f) of the definition primary offence in subsection 490.011(1) of the `Criminal Code`.

-    **(4)** The obligation applies for life if the person, **before or after the coming into force of paragraphs (a) and (b)**,
+    **(4)** The obligation applies for life if the person, before or after the coming into force of paragraphs (a) and (b),

       was previously convicted of a primary offence, as defined in subsection 490.011(1) of the `Criminal Code`, or previously convicted under section 130 of the `National Defence Act` in respect of such a primary offence; or